-We identify three major drawbacks in previous benchmarks:
+We identify two major drawbacks in previous benchmarks:

 (1) Absence of visual modality: Linguistic causal reasoning benchmarks fail to assess visual comprehension ability.